richtabor/cards-block/README.md

 # Cards Block

-A WordPress block to add collection of simple cards to your site, as seen on [my blog](https://rich.blog), and built with [@wordpress/create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/).
+A WordPress block to add a collection of simple cards to your site, as seen on [my blog](https://rich.blog), and built with [@wordpress/create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/).

 [Read about it on my blog →](https://rich.blog/cards-block/)